DigiGoat/.github/profile/README.md

     - The ability to crop your goat's images right in the app
   - [ ] Last updated indicator in footer
     - A quick way to see when your website was last updated
-  - [ ] Live preview
-    - Preview your changes before you publish
   - [ ] Show history
     - A record of all of your goats placings at shows
   - [ ] Milk test history